-A copy of this disclosure, signed by both the nonlawyer and the person, must be given to the person and the nonlawyer must keep a copy in the person's file.
-The nonlawyer must keep copies for at least six years of all forms given to the person being assisted.
+A copy of this disclosure, signed by both the nonlawyer and the person, must be given to the person to retain and the nonlawyer must keep a copy in the person's file.
+The nonlawyer shall also keep copies for at least 6 years of all forms given to the person being assisted.